 The ICA Mentorship Scheme offers individuals holding doctoral or post-doctoral ICA awards the opportunity for free one-to-one clinical academic career mentorship by an appropriate mentor.

 The scheme is positively received, and recognised as providing a crucial layer of support to our aspirant clinical academic awardees.
-As a result, and following agreements between HEE, NIHR and Versus Arthritis (a merger of Arthritis Care and Arthritis Research UK) mentorship through the scheme is also available to nominated Versus Arthritis fellows.
+As a result, and following agreements between NHS England, NIHR and Versus Arthritis (a merger of Arthritis Care and Arthritis Research UK) mentorship through the scheme is also available to nominated Versus Arthritis fellows.

 The ICA Mentorship Scheme is currently administered by the University of the West of England, Bristol.